dougbutner/web-4/README.md

 # What is Web 4?

-Web 4 is a set of four **modular paradigms** (time tokens, biokeys, information entropy, and geo-social systems) that allow integration of **provable democracy in any social system** that seeks to be more collaborative (organization, government, community, etc.).
+Web 4 is a set of four **modular paradigms** (time tokens, provable personhood, information entropy, and geo-social systems) that allow integration of **provable democracy in any social system** that seeks to be more collaborative (organization, government, community, etc.).
 Modularity allows any project to adopt one or more of these principles to **increase the accuracy, fairness, and transparency** of each individual's role in **collaboration**.

 Web 4 is **built on top of web 3** (it's blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.